-• History of Successful Acquisitions.
+- History of Successful Acquisitions.
 We have pursued a strategy of disciplined organic and acquisitive growth.
 Since 2012, we have successfully completed three acquisitions, including one bank purchased from the FDIC and two whole-bank acquisitions.
 Our management team has demonstrated success in identifying and integrating strategic transactions that either added density to our footprint or expanded our presence into attractive markets to ultimately build long-term stockholder value.
 Following each transaction, we retained the majority of the acquired deposit and desired lending relationships, which we believe reflects the strength of our relationship-based community banking focus and the quality of our established integration processes.
 When negotiating a transaction, we are disciplined on price and structure in order to manage the initial tangible book value dilution and earnback period.
 We modeled our two whole-bank acquisitions of Columbus Community Bank and Small Town Bank on a projected 3-year or less tangible book value earnback period with double digit accretion to projected earnings per share.
-We believe our approach to acquisitions and the availability of a publicly traded stock after this offering will position us well to be the acquirer of choice for other institutions in our target markets.

-- Prudent Credit Risk Management.
+We believe our approach to acquisitions and the availability of a publicly traded stock after this offering will position us well to be the acquirer of choice for other institutions in our target markets. - Prudent Credit Risk Management.
 We have a culture of well-developed risk management procedures at all levels of our organization.
 Our loan portfolio is primarily originated from borrowers within our footprint and is subject to a rigorous credit evaluation process that seeks to balance responsiveness with prudent underwriting and pricing practices.
 A centralized credit underwriting group underwrites all credit exposures, ensuring consistent application of credit standards.
 We have established processes to monitor our loan portfolio on a regular basis.
 Our management team and board of directors have established concentration limits by loan type, industry, and related borrowers, which are regularly reviewed in light of current conditions in our targeted market areas to mitigate developing risk areas within our loan portfolio and to ensure that the asset quality of our loan portfolio remains strong.
-Our commercial real estate, construction and development, and hospitality loans as a percentage of total capital at December 31, 2019 was 227.5%, 73.4%, and 46.4%, respectively.
+Our CRE, C&D, and hospitality loans as a percentage of total capital at March 31, 2021 was 338.4%, 147.7%, and 54.0%, respectively.
 When credit issues arise, our management team takes an active approach in handling the problem.
-For example, we capped our hospitality loans at existing levels in January 2020 given market conditions.
-We monitor our loan loss reserve to maintain an adequate reserve for future losses. - Stockholder Focus.
+For example, we capped our hospitality loans at existing levels in January 2020 given market conditions, and similarly capped our multifamily loans in September 2020; both measures are still in effect today.
+We monitor our loan loss reserve and seek to maintain an adequate reserve for future losses. - Stockholder Focus.
 We started the Bank with a strategic plan to provide consistent, long-term growth and returns to our stockholders.
-Our tangible book value per share has increased 15.2% since 2015, while increasing dividends and generating strong returns on capital.
-Our dividend has grown 55.0% since 2015, and our most recent dividend was \$0.31 per share for the year ended December 31, 2019.
-We believe that our experienced leadership team, commitment to organic and acquisitive, and prudent risk management will allow us to consistently build value for our stockholders.
+Our tangible book value per share increased 16.1% from December 31, 2019 to March 31, 2021, while increasing dividends and generating strong returns on capital.
+We changed from an annual to a quarterly dividend in April 2020 when we declared a \$0.08 dividend per share.
+In January 2021, we increased our quarterly dividend to \$0.09 per share.
+We believe that our experienced leadership team, commitment to organic and acquisitive growth, and prudent risk management will allow us to consistently build value for our stockholders.